determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

  PodMan Known Issues
 *********************

-   -  On a Slurm cluster, it is common to rely upon ``/etc/hosts`` to resolve the addresses of the login node and other compute nodes in the cluster.
+   -  On a Slurm cluster, it is common to rely upon ``/etc/hosts`` (instead of DNS) to resolve the addresses of the login node and other compute nodes in the cluster.
+If jobs are unable to resolve the address of the Determined master or other compute nodes in the job and you are relying on ``/etc/hosts``, check the following:

+      #.
+Ensure that the ``/etc/hosts`` file is being mounted in the container by a :ref:`bind mount
+         <exp-bind-mounts>` in the ``task_container_defaults`` section of your master configuration
+         as shown below.
 Unlike Singularity, PodMan V4.0+ no longer maps ``/etc/hosts`` from the host into the running container by default.
-If jobs are unable to connect to the Determined master, or other compute nodes in the job, check the following:

-      #.
-If you are relying on ``/etc/hosts`` (instead of DNS) for address resolution, ensure that
-         the names and addresses of the login node, admin node, and all compute nodes are consistently available in ``/etc/hosts`` on all nodes.

-      #.
-Provide an automatic mapping of ``/etc/hosts`` into the container by adding a :ref:`bind
-         mount <exp-bind-mounts>` to the ``task_container_defaults`` section of the ``/etc/determined/master.yaml`` file as shown below.
 On the initial startup, the Determined Slurm launcher automatically adds this section when adding the ``resource_manager`` section.
-If you have since changed the file, you may need to manually add the :ref:`bind mount <exp-bind-mounts>` to ensure jobs can resolve all host addresses in the cluster:
+If, however, you have since changed the file you may need to manually add the :ref:`bind mount
+         <exp-bind-mounts>` to ensure that jobs can resolve all host addresses in the cluster:

          .. code:: yaml